Rogers Middle School for the Creative and Performing Arts: History

 As part of the court-mandated desegregation plan, the Gladstone School for the Creative and Performing Arts opened in September 1979 for grades 4–8.
 One of the plan's objectives was to create a unique program that would attract a population that would be drawn from all neighborhoods in the city.
 Eventually, a process of application and audition was instituted, which has served as a highly successful method of admission to the school.

 In September 1980, the program was moved to its present location in the Rogers building and changed to its current format of grades 6–8.
 A major addition to the program was the hiring of an adjunct teaching staff of artists and performers with a high level of expertise.
 In its lifetime the school has served over 8000 students by developing their artistic and academic talents.

 One of the hallmarks of Rogers School has been the institution of school-wide interdisciplinary units that unite academic and arts subjects, thus enriching and extending student learning.
 Throughout the years, units have included Shakespeare, the Civil War, Broadway musicals, and the Shapers of History.
 All arts staff involve their students in the production of stage presentation, and the academic staff creates specific lesson plans that relate to the theme and support the creation of the stage production.

 In 1992, the entire staff and student body collaborated with the Pittsburgh Opera in the student-centered production of the opera The Pied Piper of Hamelin.
 Shadowing the professionals, students wrote copy for the print and electronic media, designed the program cover, conducted the orchestra though some rehearsals, interviewed the principal actors and wrote biographies, choreographed dance sequences, and designed and created costumes worn during the production.

 Community partners and supporters included the Pittsburgh Ballet Theatre, the Dance Alloy, the Pittsburgh Symphony Orchestra, Pittsburgh Citiparks, the Pittsburgh Zoo & PPG Aquarium, the Carnegie Museums of Pittsburgh, and the Pittsburgh Opera.

 Campus

 The building housing the current Middle School CAPA program was named for James E. Rogers, a member of the Hiland Sub-District School Board for twenty years.
 It was built in 1915 and had 742 students enrolled that year, by 1953 the enrollment had increased to 900 students.
 In 1980 the school was closed, and reopened in 1982 for the current CAPA program.

 In 2002 the building was designated a Historic Landmark by the Pittsburgh History and Landmarks Foundation.

 Students

-As of October 1, 2007, the student enrollment of 315 has the following demographics:
+As of October 1, 2007, the student enrollment of 315 had the following demographics: